-As you begin the MBA application process, it’s essential to craft a compelling, convincing and authentic answer to the inevitable question: “What is your long-term professional goal?”
+As you apply for a spot in a top Master of Business Administration (MBA) class, it’s essential to search out a compelling, convincing, and authentic answer to the inevitable question: “What is your long-term professional goal?”

-Many candidates define their post-MBA career objectives solely in terms of their desired job title.
-Saying merely “I want to be a CEO” is laudable in terms of expressing confidence but falls way short of convincing adcoms you understand how to get there and why an MBA education is essential.
+Many MBA candidates define their post-MBA career goals solely in terms of their desired job titles.
+Saying “I want to be a CEO” definitely expresses confidence, but falls way short of convincing admissions committee members that you understand how to get to the heights of the C-suite, or why an MBA education is essential to that goal.

-As a future MBA applicant, when you consider how to best present your post-MBA goal, avoid the temptations and limitations of easy answers such as “I want to be a CEO.”
-The best option is to express your long-term goal in terms of the specific, beneficial impact your abilities, actions – and business school education – will have on teams, customers, organizations, etc. Describing the positive difference you want to make will help adcoms realize why a coveted seat in their MBA program should be yours.
+As a future MBA applicant, when considering how to best present your post-MBA goals, avoid the temptations and limitations of easy answers such as “I want to be a CEO.”
+Career goals for MBA students need to be more nuanced, with more sense of the specific, beneficial impact that your unique abilities, actions, work experience, and business school education can have on teams, customers, organizations, and more.
+Describing the positive difference you want to make in your career goals essay or other responses will help adcoms realize why a coveted seat in their MBA program should be yours.

-If analyzing your own candidacy and formulating post-MBA plans proves difficult or frustrating, we can help.
-Having helped more than 5,000 applicants over the past three decades, The MBA Exchange has developed a proven, customized process for discovering and articulating career goals.
-In fact, this is a key element of our comprehensive consultations provided by admissions experts such as Julie Strong.
-Let us know if we can help you communicate the vision that truly inspires you to pursue a business school education.
+If analyzing your own career path and candidacy and formulating post-MBA goals proves difficult or frustrating, we can help.
+Having helped more than 5,000 applicants pursuing MBA success over the past three decades, The MBA Exchange has developed a proven, customized process for discovering and articulating career goals.
+In fact, this is a core element of our comprehensive consultations.
+Let us know if we can help you to communicate or refine the vision that inspires you to pursue a business school education.